 Effective sales capacity planning connects headcount planning, revenue goals, and productivity assumptions into a structured process.
 It uses historical data, forecasting methods, and key performance metrics to estimate how many sales representatives are required to achieve future revenue targets.

-Financial planning and analysis (FP&A) platforms like Abacum support sales capacity planning by connecting sales and financial data from systems such as CRM, HRIS, and ERP tools.
+Financial planning and analysis (FP&A) platforms like Abacum support sales capacity planning by connecting sales and financial data from systems such as CRM, HRIS, and ERP (enterprise resource planning) tools.
 These platforms enable dynamic modeling for capacity scenarios based on different growth paths and automate calculations for headcount, ramp-up, quota attainment, and turnover adjustments.

 When integrated into financial workflows, sales capacity planning helps organizations maintain alignment between growth targets, resource allocation, and execution timelines—especially during periods of expansion or uncertainty.